pingcap/docs/ecosystem-tool-user-guide.md

 # TiDB Tools Overview

-TiDB provides a rich set of tools to help you deploy and maintain TiDB, manage data (such as data migration, backup & restore, and data validation), and run Spark SQL on TiKV.
+TiDB provides a rich set of tools to help you deploy and maintain TiDB, manage data (such as data migration, backup & restore, and data comparison), and run Spark SQL on TiKV.
 You can select the applicable tools according to your needs.

 ## Deploy and operate tools

-TiDB provides TiUP, TiDB Operator and TiUniManager to meet your deployment and operation needs in different system environments.
+TiDB provides TiUP and TiDB Operator to meet your deployment and operation needs in different system environments.

 ### Deploy and operate TiDB on physical or virtual machines